 This might include the following:

 - personal information to enable us to provide our professional services to you.
 This will often include your name, address, email and preferred contact details.
-We may also need to collect information such as your national insurance number and UTR as well as financial details.
+We may also need to collect information such as your National Insurance number and UTR as well as financial details.

 - technical information about the type of computer you are using and about your visits to, and use of, the Website.
-This is anonymous data such as your computer’s IP address, geographical location, browser type, referral source, length of visit and the number and type of pages viewed.
+This is anonymous data such as your device’s IP address, geographical location, browser type, referral source, length of visit and the number and type of pages viewed.
 This is anonymous statistical data and it cannot identify a specific person if or when it is collected;

 - any other information that you choose to send to us and for which you gave your consent for us to use.